 After breakfast we will proceed to visit Avila ,declared a Unesco “Heritage of Mankind” city, and is famous for its intact city walls and 90 towers dating back to the 11th century.
 The ancient walled city of Avila is where Moses de Leon (Moses ben Shem Tov)Jewish Kabbalist presumably wrote the” Book of Splendor” (Sefer Ha-Zohar), Today, the city houses a Museum of Mysticism and a garden in tribute to Moses de Leon.
 The decree of Expulsion of 1492 is also housed in Avila’s archives.
 And it is also the burial place of the Grand Inquisitor Torquemada.
 We will continue to visit the historic Romanesque town of Segovia, the city where Isabella was proclaimed queen in the soaring Alcazar, the Castle that so typifies Spain.
 We will See the stupendous Roman Aqueduct, dating back to the time of Emperor Trajan, and uptown, between the cathedral and the walls, the Calle de la Juderia Vieja, and Calle de la Juderia Nueva.
 If possible we will visit the former old Mudejar synagogue (13th century) inside the Corpus Christi Hospital.
 At the end of the day we will return to Madrid and in the evening you can experience the beautifully illuminated fountains and luminous buildings of Madrid as this city of grace and color lights up the night (optional).

 Transfer to the Airport for your flight home.

 |Tour Code||Departure date||Air + Land *||Land only *||Single Room**|

 * Price per person in USD double or twin room

 * Price of tour is subject to change due to change in Air Fare.

-- Round trip air fare from New York and Internal flight as per itinerary.
+- Round trip air fare from New York as per itinerary.

 - Kosher Meals daily.
 (For details see General Conditions).